yuri1975-2/TaskScheduler/readme.md

 Request-class describing some request to be processed;
 Request* GetRequest()-function returning request, may take a while to work;
 void ProcessRequest(Request* request)-function processing request, also can consume a noticable time.
+Not delete memory taken by request.

 NEEDS TO BE IMPLEMENTED: